GLOBAL MARKETS-Stocks slip on worries about economic growth, Europe

 Speculation policymakers will step in with further efforts to boost the economy helped to limit losses.

-The euro recovered against the U.S. dollar in a technical rebound from a two-year low earlier in the session.
+The euro recovered some ground against the U.S. dollar on Monday after seeing a two-year low earlier in the session.

 SHARES STUMBLE